 Can Preterm Delivery Be Prevented?

-- Increasing the space (at least 2 years)between the pregnancies
+Increasing the space (at least two years)between the pregnancies

 How Can Premature Delivery Be Delayed Through Treatment?

 The primary goal of the treatment of preterm labor is to delay the delivery as long as possible.
-The more the baby remains in the uterus, more the chances of the baby to survive lessening the risk of its health.
-Delaying the delivery also helps to transfer the mother to a hospital offering facility like NICU (neonatal intensive care unit) for caring premature baby.
+The more the baby remains in the uterus, the more the chances of the baby to survive to lessen the risk of its health.
+Delaying the delivery also helps to transfer the mother to a hospital offering facility like NICU (neonatal intensive care unit) for caring premature babies.
 The treatment involves:

-Two screening tests might be helpful in foreseeing whether you are in danger for preterm birth.
+Two screening tests might be helpful in foreseeing whether you are in danger of preterm birth.
 However, it is not tested routinely for all pregnant women.
-Both tests are suggested for those who pose a higher risk of premature delivery because positive test outcomes are not an exact indicator of early delivery and a negative result can ease the anxiety of the expecting mother.
+Both tests are suggested for those who pose a higher risk of premature delivery because positive test outcomes are not an exact indicator of early delivery, and a negative result can ease the anxiety of the expecting mother.